Spin stiffness and resilience phase transition in a noisy toric-rotor code: Spin stiffness and a resilience order parameter

 Next, we take the second derivative of this equation with respect to the phase parameter \(\phi\):

-According to Eq.~(\ref{rhos2}), the right-hand side of the above equation is the same as the spin stiffness (\(\rho_s\)) in the $XY$ model while the left-hand side corresponds to the \textit{fidelity susceptibility}, denoted by \(\chi_F\) \cite{Gu2009a}.
+According to Eq.~(\ref{rhos2}), the right-hand side of the above equation coincides with the spin stiffness ($\rho_s$) in the $XY$ model, while the left-hand side corresponds to the \textit{fidelity susceptibility}, denoted by $\chi_F$~\cite{Gu2009a}.
 Consequently, the relationship between the fidelity susceptibility and the spin stiffness is given by: